ollej/rusty-aquarium/README.md

 The fields `size`, `speed`, and `bubbles` are multipliers that will be applied to the corresponding value from the fish configuration.

+The `legend` field is optional, and can be used to send information to show when opening the legend screen.
+The `description` will be shown at the top, and each fish_legend will be shown in a list below it.

 ### File format